 \section{Introduction}

-Artificial intelligence (AI) has been a driving force behind several groundbreaking scientific discoveries, particularly in the domain of molecular science.
-A prime example is the utilization of deep learning by the MIT Jameel Clinic, leading to the identification of halicin – the first antibiotic discovered in three decades that is effective against a broad spectrum of 35 bacteria~\cite{stokes2020deep}.
-In molecular science, deep learning models like Graph Neural Networks (GNNs) have shown promising capabilities for learning complex atomic structures and making accurate predictions of molecular properties~\cite{wu2018moleculenet}.
+Artificial intelligence (AI) has significantly advanced molecular science.
+A prime example is MIT Jameel Clinic's use of deep learning to identify halicin – the first antibiotic discovered in three decades that is effective against a broad spectrum of 35 bacteria~\cite{stokes2020deep}.
+Deep learning models, such as Graph Neural Networks (GNNs), excel at learning complex atomic structures and predicting molecular properties~\cite{wu2018moleculenet}.
 However, a major challenge with such deep-learning-based models like GNNs is their ``black boxes'' nature and lack of explainability~\cite{yuan2022explainability}.
 Despite their high predictive performance, black-box models fail to provide insights into the underlying reasoning behind their predictions, making it difficult for scientists to interpret and intervene in the model's decision-making process, which hinders scientific understanding and limits the potential for knowledge discovery.